 This is a dangerous trend and we don’t have any time to waste.
 We need urgent and ambitious action.

-Recently, under the current administration, 13 federal agencies articulated the urgency of climate action and detailed the current and near-term harms of climate change to the United States in the National Climate Assessment.
+Recently, under President Trump's administration, 13 federal agencies articulated the urgency of climate action and detailed the current and near-term harms of climate change to the United States in the National Climate Assessment.
 Climate change affects everyone in the form of more severe weather events (like Super storm Sandy of Typhoon Haiyan), as well as worsening droughts, floods, heat waves, and infectious diseases.

 You can learn more about the effects of climate change on your local region here.